spectrocloud/librarium/docs/docs-content/getting-started/vmware/deploy-k8s-cluster.md

 To complete this tutorial, you will need the following.

-- Follow the steps described in the [Set up Palette with GCP](./setup.md) guide to authenticate Palette for use with your GCP cloud account.
+- Follow the steps described in the [Set up Palette with VMware](./setup.md) guide to authenticate Palette for use with your VMware user account.

+- A successfully deployed PCG.
+Follow the steps described in the [Deploy a PCG with Palette CLI](./deploy-pcg.md) tutorial to deploy a PCG using the Palette CLI.

 - A Palette cluster profile.
-Follow the [Create a Cluster Profile](./create-cluster-profile.md) tutorial to create the required GCP cluster profile.
+Follow the [Create a Cluster Profile](./create-cluster-profile.md) tutorial to create the required VMware cluster profile.

 ## Deploy a Cluster